 Simple responsive tables that work over every screen resolution were one of the biggest interface/interaction design challenge for me at the time.
 I had a handful of ideas and a couple of solutions but eventually went with repetitive table headers.
 A variant that took a bit more of vertical space but it worked best in terms of functionality and clarity.
 If you want to learn more, don’t hesitate to contact me, I’d be glad to help.

 🛍 ¥Coins Apps & Games store

-Inspired by other app stores, I came up with this beautiful ¥Coins Apps & Games designs.
+Inspired by other app stores at the time, I came up with this beautiful ¥Coins Apps & Games designs.
 Everything crafted from the scratch following ¥Coins’s design guidelines.

 I created the logotype for the ¥Coins Apps & Games store.
-Unfortunately, company we partnered with on this project wasn’t able to implement my UI designs and wouldn’t let us do the job, so we were compelled to go with their generic solution.
-Yuck! 😒 I provided them with ¥Coins visuals: logo, background, and other graphics, and they just filled their 90’s style template.
-Disappointing. 💀
+Unfortunately, company we partnered with on this project wasn’t able to implement my UI designs, so we were compelled to go with their generic solution. 😒

 Nevertheless, we had success with the ¥Coins and the user feedback was that they had a great experience using it and had no major complaints.
 The product is there, alive, kicking 👊 and progressing slowly but surely!